J. Jonah Jameson (2002 film series character): In other films

-Simmons briefly reprises his role as a re-imagined version of J. Jonah Jameson in the live-action film Spider-Man: Far From Home (2019).
-This makes J. Jonah Jameson the first live-action character to be portrayed by the same actor in two different franchises.
-However, this version of the character is unrelated to the version that Simmons first portrayed in Raimi's trilogy.
-Instead, this J. Jonah Jameson appears as the host of TheDailyBugle.net, a sensationalist "InfoWars-type video platform."
+Simmons briefly reprises his role as an alternate universe version of J. Jonah Jameson in the live-action MCU film Spider-Man: Far From Home (2019).
+This makes Simmons the first MCU character to be reprise a role from a different Marvel franchise.
+This J. Jonah Jameson appears as the host of TheDailyBugle.net, a sensationalist "InfoWars-type video platform."
 Director Jon Watts noted that Simmons' performance was over-the-top in Raimi's films, but now that same performance has real-world comparisons, such as Alex Jones.
-According to Feige, the changes in the real world also meant that moving the character from a newspaper editor to a "radical right news journalist that kind of scream[s] in front of the camera" made more sense.
-Simmons said he and Watts did not see "eye to eye" on the film's contemporary portrayal of the character versus his performance in Raimi's films.
+Simmons further portrayed the character in the Sony's Spider-Man Universe (SSU) films Venom: Let There Be Carnage (2021) and Morbius (2022; in a deleted scene), and in a supporting role in Spider-Man: No Way Home (2021).